kobekyoko/ztm-face-recognition-frontend/README.md

 ## Port 3005 to avoid the conflict with back end

-I made a change on package.json to change the port number to 3005 in order to avoid the conflict with back end.
-(Back-end uses port 3000)

-I added on package.json as below:
+To change the port number to 3005, I added several lines on package.json as below.

 "scripts": {
     "start": "set PORT=3005 && react-scripts start",

+The reason why I change the port number is to avoid the conflict with back end.
+(Back-end uses port 3000)

-(the solution that I found at Stackoverflow.)
+(I found this solution at Stackoverflow.)

 ## Available Scripts